yoember/yoember.github.io/index.md

 ```

 *Sidenote*: If you have to solve this problem in a real application, I published an [Ember Addon](https://www.emberobserver.com/addons/ember-bootstrap-nav-link), which automatically adds this component to your project, it is more complex, please use that one.
 You can check the source code on [Ember Bootstrap Nav Link](https://github.com/zoltan-nz/ember-bootstrap-nav-link) repository.

+### Homework

+You can try to extract the whole navigation bar segment to a separated component, so the `application.hbs` will be much much smaler.

 ## <a name='lesson-6'></a>Lesson 6